About the Fellowship

 Interventional Experience

-The members of the Division of Thoracic Imaging perform more than 500 percutaneous needle aspiration biopsies per year in a dedicated interventional CT scanner with on-site cyto-pathology support.
+The members of the Division of Thoracic Imaging perform a large number of percutaneous needle biopsies, nodule localization procedures, and ablations using dedicated interventional CT scanners.

 Fellows will learn: